Configuring HDFS Disk Balancing

 This command is used to cancel the running planfile.
 Use the absolute path.

-- Users running this command on the client must have the supergroup permission.
-You can use the system user hdfs of the HDFS service.
+- The supergroup permission is required for running this command on the client.
+You can run the command as the system user hdfs who has permission to use the HDFS service.
 Alternatively, you can create a user with the supergroup permission in the cluster and then run the command.

 - Only formats and usage of commands are provided in Table 3.
 For more parameters to be configured for each command, run the hdfs diskbalancer -help <command> command to view detailed information.

-- When you troubleshoot performance problems during the cluster O&M, check whether the HDFS disk balancing occurs in the event information of the cluster.
-If yes, check whether DiskBalancer is enabled in the cluster.
+- To troubleshoot performance issues, check the cluster event information for HDFS disk balancing events.
+If such events occurred, check whether DiskBalancer is enabled in the cluster.

 - After the automatic DiskBalancer function is enabled, the ongoing task stops only after the current data balancing is complete.
 The task cannot be canceled during the balancing.